 Substitute Teacher Job Description for Resume [Sample]

 The first of those substitute teacher resume examples has the right details with descriptive numbers.

 But what if you have no work experience?

 The job ad wants these substitute teacher skills: (1) classroom management (2) student engagement (3) grading.

 That first example uses your internship to prove skills.

 You can use retail or restaurant jobs to prove communication or interpersonal skills.

 It’s all about picking the right resume keywords.
 Again, read the job posting for the right resume skills.

-Then show a few hard and soft skills in your substitute teacher resume.
+Then use a few skills to put on a resume.
 Check the list below for reference.

 Substitute Teacher Skills for a Resume